+Address: Date of birth: Date of birth:

 Telephone numbers - Home: Work:

 Postal Code: Supervisor:

-Employee's Consent for the Rel ease of Medical Information to the Railway Con npany
+Employee's Consent for the Release of Medic al Information to the Railway Cor npany

-condition that may constitute a thruprovided or will be providing to the the physician performing this period contained in this report with, the Offrom the Office of the Chief Medica understand that this information with the condition of the condition with the condition of the hat I occupy a Safety Critical Position and I will repeat to safe railway operations.
-I declare that the in physician completing this report is truthful and condic medical assessment to release to, and discuss affice of the Chief Medical Officer.
-I also consent for all Officer to discuss any details of this assessment till be reviewed for the purpose of making a fitness id for six months from the date of signature. oformation that I have mplete.
-I consent for s information or representatives with my physician.
+I, the undersigned, acknowledge that I occupy a scondition that may constitute a threat to safe raily provided or will be providing to the physician complete physician performing this periodic medical associationed in this report with, the Office of the Chifrom the Office of the Chief Medical Officer to disjunderstand that this information will be reviewed determination.
+This consent is valid for six month. vay operations.
+I declare that the in upleting this report is truthful and co- sessment to release to, and discuss ef Medical Officer.
+I also consent for cuss any details of this assessment for the purpose of making a fitness nformation that I have mplete.
+I consent for s information or representatives t with my physician.
 I

-Current Position Signature of Employee Date
+Current Position S ignature of Employee Date

-PLEASE WRITE LEGIRLY

-FOR ASSISTANCE REGARDING ANY COMPONENT OF THIS REPORT, CALL 1-XXX-XXX-XXXX
+PLEASE WRITE LEGIBLY FOR ASSISTANCE REGARDING ANY COMPO NENT OF THIS REPORT, CALL 1 -XXX-XXX-XXXX